Local properties of good moduli spaces: Notation

+is exact.
+We say that an Artin stack $\cX$ is \emph{cohomologically affine} if the morphism $\cX \to \Spec \ZZ$ is cohomologically affine. \end{defn}

-A representable morphism is cohomologically affine if and only if it is affine.
+If $f: \cX \arr \cY$ is a representable morphism of Artin stacks where $\cY$ has quasi-affine diagonal, then $f$ is cohomologically affine if and only if $f$ is affine.
 Cohomologically affine morphisms are stable under composition and base change (if the target has quasi-affine diagonal) and are local on the target under faithfully flat morphisms.
+The above and further properties appear in \cite[Section 3]{alper_good_arxiv}.

-\begin{defn} (\cite[Definition 4.1]{alper_good}) A morphism $\phi: \cX \arr Y$, with $\cX$ an Artin stack and $Y$ an algebraic space, is a \emph{good moduli space} if: \begin{enumeratei} \item $\phi$ is cohomologically affine. \item The natural map $\oh_Y \iso \phi_* \oh_{\cX}$ is an isomorphism of sheaves. \end{enumeratei} \end{defn}
+\begin{defn} (\cite[Definition 4.1]{alper_good_arxiv}) A morphism $\phi: \cX \arr Y$, with $\cX$ an Artin stack and $Y$ an algebraic space, is a \emph{good moduli space} if: \begin{enumeratei} \item $\phi$ is cohomologically affine. \item The natural map $\oh_Y \iso \phi_* \oh_{\cX}$ is an isomorphism of sheaves. \end{enumeratei} \end{defn}